Tenancy Deposit Schemes

 Tenancy Deposit Protection Schemes | UK Tenants Deposit Schemes

-The Tenancy Deposit Scheme is a Government backed scheme where the tenants deposit is placed within either an Custodial Administered Account free from interference or an Insurance Scheme where the landlord holds the deposit but pays a premium as ‘insurance’ to pay back the deposit.
+From 2007, The Tenancy Deposit Scheme has been a Government backed scheme where the tenants deposit is placed within either a Free Custodial Administered Account (linked above) or an Insurance Scheme where the landlord holds the deposit but pays a premium as ‘insurance’ to pay back the deposit.

 • As a landlord, you must, within 14days give the tenant details on how the money is protected including: